 9 May – Jaguar Land Rover announced more than £1.5 billion of orders have been placed with companies in across the UK, for production of the new F-TYPE at Castle Bromwich.

-22 April – Ford has confirmed a £24 million investment programme at its high-tech Bridgend engine plant in Wales to produce a new fuel-efficient 1.5-litre EcoBoost petrol engine.
+22 April – Ford confirms £24 million investment programme at its high-tech Bridgend engine plant in Wales to produce a new fuel-efficient 1.5-litre EcoBoost petrol engine.
 The announcement includes Welsh government support of £12 million and will see employment at Ford Bridgend rise to 2,300 this year – the most in its 33-year history.

 6 March – Jaguar Land Rover reinforced its commitment to UK manufacturing by adding £150m investment to the £355m already committed to its new Engine Manufacturing Centre in Wolverhampton.
-Announced at the Geneva Motor Show, the company will increase its investment in the facility to in excess of £500 million.
-This will almost double the number of highly-skilled engineering and manufacturing jobs at the plant to almost 1,400.
+This will almost double the number of highly-skilled engineering and manufacturing jobs at the plant to around 1,400.

 28 February – Six automotive projects were selected to receive funding from the second round of the Advanced Manufacturing Supply Chain Initiative.
-Receiving around £100 million in total from the initiative, the projects represent specialist areas of the sector and the supply chain and involve more than 50 automotive companies, universities and research institutions.
+Receiving around £100 million in total, the projects represent specialist areas of the sector and the supply chain and involve more than 50 automotive companies, universities and research institutions.

 28 February – Aston Martin begins production of the ‘Rapide S’ model in the UK supported by £1.6 million from the Regional Growth Fund, creating 20 new jobs at its facility in Gaydon.

-27 February – Component manufacturer Rosti McKechnie Ltd has announced a long-term strategic agreement with an automotive partner to develop key components for several new vehicle models up to 2017 and beyond.
+27 February – Component manufacturer Rosti McKechnie Ltd announced a long-term agreement to develop key components for several new vehicle models up to 2017 and beyond.
 This will create up to 200 jobs over this period at its site in Pickering, Yorkshire.

 5 February – Automotive supplier, Brose confirmed a £15 million investment into its Coventry facility, advancing a range of projects and taking its workforce to 250 employees.

-17 January – TRW has announced a £15m investment in its Sunderland facility following a successful £1.75m application to the Regional Growth Fund.
-This latest investment will fund two new lines and enable TRW to build the next generation of power steering motors for global customers from its factory.
+17 January – TRW announces a £15m investment in its Sunderland facility following a successful £1.75m application to the Regional Growth Fund.
+This latest investment will fund two new lines and enable TRW to build the next generation of power steering motors for global customers.

 14 January – Jaguar Land Rover announces record global sales in 2012 and creates 800 new jobs at its advanced manufacturing facility in Solihull to support new model programmes in 2013.

-8 January - Car component manufacturer, Nifco UK Ltd has confirmed plans to move to a larger facility in Teeside, creating an additional 170 jobs directly at the plant.
+8 January – Car component manufacturer, Nifco UK Ltd confirms plans to move to a larger facility in Teeside, creating an additional 170 jobs at the plant.
 The company’s new plant will open in 2014 and will employ around 300 workers.

 19 December – Infiniti has announced that it will begin manufacturing vehicles in the UK at Nissan’s award-winning Sunderland facility from 2015.
 The news represents an investment of around £250 million into the plant and is expected to secure a further 1,000 jobs at Sunderland and across the UK.